 We plan to sail Akela home to San Carlos.

 This is much easier said than done.
-The trade winds blow year round from East to West making it impossible to reverse our path.
+The trade winds blow year round from East to West, so it’s not possible to reverse our path.
 We didn’t go further West to leave open the option to sail North to Hawaii.
 From there, we can sail even further north to pick up the westerlies that will take us to Vancouver.
 This sounds nice, allowing us to spend time along the way in Hawaii and the Pacific Northwest.

 Timing is constrained by weather.
-We need to avoid the North Pacific hurricane season that goes through October.
+We want to avoid the North Pacific hurricane season that goes from August to October.
 We don’t want to make the Hawaii-Vancouver passage in winter because it’s cold and stormy.
 We were hoping to go to Hawaii in December, store the boat until May, and spend the winter in Tucson.
 Although, we’ve tried pretty hard, we haven’t been able to find a place in Hawaii to keep the boat.

 Cyclone season in the South Pacific goes from December to February, but storms in Polynesia are pretty rare.
 It is much more common to have a hurricane hit San Carlos than Tahiti and we have lived with those odds for years, and have already survived 3 hurricanes in Mexico.
 So we’re going to stay in Polynesia a few months more.